 - comparative politics of peace and human rights;

 - social movements and social change;

 - network analysis of collective action

-Forthcoming.
+2018.
 Dreiling, Michael C. and Tomoyasu Nakamura.
 “A Nuclear Complex?
 A Network Visualization of Japan’s Nuclear Industry and Regulatory Elite, 2006-2012.”
-Socius: Sociological Research for a Dynamic World.
+Socius: Sociological Research for Dynamic World.

 2017 Dreiling, Michael C., Nicholas Lougee, and Tomoyasu Nakamura.
 “After the Meltdown: Explaining the Relative Silence of Japanese Environmentalism on Nuclear Energy.”
 Social Problems 64(1): 86-105.